Hearing Panel Members

-Student Justices are a select group of students who volunteer to serve on judicial boards for the Office of Student Conduct.
-All students who are selected to serve receive specialized training on the College's conduct system, the hearing process, and sanctioning.
-Student Justices are drawn from all majors.
-Justices contribute a great deal to the Marist Community.
+Hearing Panel members are a select group of students, faculty, and staff who volunteer to serve on a conduct board for the Office of Student Conduct.
+All who are selected to serve receive specialized training on the College's conduct system, the hearing process, and sanctioning.
+Hearing Panel members are drawn from all majors.
+Panel members contribute a great deal to the Marist Community.
 Service in this capacity provides a wonderful opportunity for students to develop critical thinking, conflict resolution and communication skills.

-Student Justice selection takes place every spring semester.
+Hearing panel selection takes place throughout the year (usually in the Spring).
 During the early part of the spring semester applications will be available on this site.
-Student Justice applicants must:
+Student Hearing Panel applicants must:

 - Be a full-time undergraduate student

 - Maintain a GPA of at least 2.5 (strongly preferred)

 - Conduct oneself in a trustworthy, professional and confidential manner

 - Successfully complete the entire application process and training